 Welcome to the Obelisk Farm blog!

-My name is Débora and I created this blog so that you could get information about hemp and the work we do here at our hemp farm, and so I could share my (and my family) love for Hemp ❤ I hope you enjoy and visit the blog often!
+My name is Débora and I created this blog so that you could share information about the work we do here at our hemp farm, and also my (and my family) love for Hemp ❤ I hope you enjoy and visit the blog often!